-Energy efficiency, resource efficiency and cost-effectiveness

-A user-centred perspective is vital to achieving resource- and energy-efficient solutions for zero-emission vehicles.
-This includes digital solutions, choice of vehicles and how they are used.
-The value chain and its constituents must be efficient and sustainable in terms of the climate, environment, human health and cost.
+Energy efficiency, resource efficiency and cost-effectiveness they are used.
+The use-phase and its constituents must be efficient and sustainable in terms of the climate, environment, human health and cost.
 A broader view of the types of emissions associated with the vehicles is also required.
 Cost-effectiveness must be balanced with climate benefits along the entire value chain, for vehicles, infrastructure and society.